Take a Virtual Visit to a National Park

 NPF is a long-standing supporter of projects in Yellowstone National Park.
 From the reintroduction of wolves and restoration of native cutthroat trout in Yellowstone Lake to vital training for backcountry rangers, NPF programs have helped preserve the iconic park’s landscape and the wildlife populations that call it home, as well as enhance the experience of the many visitors who take a trip to the park.

 Established in 1918 to preserve features associated with one of the most powerful volcanic eruptions ever recorded, Katmai National Park and Preserve protects thousands of years of human history.
 The park’s millions of acres serve as an important protected habitat for salmon and thousands of brown bears, which can be seen in high concentrations across the park.

 Explore the park’s three bear webcams, presented in partnership with Explore.org.
 Bear cams go live each summer when the park’s bears are most active, but you can catch highlight reels from the bear cams year-round.
 Search for bears fishing for salmon at Brooks Falls and the Riffles, plus catch mothers and cubs on the Lower River cam.
 You may even catch a snorkeling bear from the River Watch cam, which provides a closer view of Brooks River.

 Looking for more to explore?
-Check out the National Park Service’s multimedia gallery of webcams to experience other parks live.
-And keep in touch with the National Park Foundation on social media – follow us on Facebook, Twitter, and Instagram – as we share our favorite ways to make a virtual visit to national parks across the country.
+Check out the National Park Service’s multimedia gallery of webcams to experience other parks live, or earn an online Junior Ranger badge from a park.
+Discover other ways to enjoy parks at home, or even take a peek at our Parkcade for fun, educational park activities for the whole family.
+Keep in touch with the National Park Foundation on social media – follow us on Facebook, Twitter, and Instagram – as we share our favorite ways to make a virtual visit to national parks across the country.